 A key step in CLV Modeling is fitting a customer to a probabilistic model.
 This is done by taking the RFM values for all the customers, then dividing the data into segments that the model shows are likely to behave similarly.

-Every probabilistic model using RFM values contains a customer ID, an order date, and an order value.
+Every probabilistic model that uses RFM values includes a customer ID, an order date, and an order value.

 We can use Artificial Intelligence to help with Customer Lifetime Value modeling.

-Machine Learning (ML), a subset of AI, combines algorithms and statistics to do a specific job without any human intervention.
+Machine Learning (ML), a subset of AI, combines algorithms and statistics to perform a specific task without human intervention.
 The algorithm finds patterns in the data set.
-The algorithm uses these patterns to do the job better.
+The algorithm uses these patterns to accomplish the task more effectively.
 ML is a key tool in predicting CLV.

 In part 2 of this article, we'll look at the various ML models and how they work.